 Head colds are extremely inconvenient (and decidedly uncomfortable).
 But arguably the worst part about them is that there’s no real cure.
 Tea, cough drops, and extra water only go so far.

-I recently came down with some sort of cold virus (definitely cramping my summer style,) and in addition to chiropractic adjustments and acupuncture treatments that have been acting as natural decongestants and cough expectorants, I’ve been strategically using food as medicine as well.
+I recently came down with some sort of cold virus (definitely cramping my summer style,) and in addition to acupuncture treatments that have been acting as natural decongestants and cough expectorants, I’ve been strategically using food as medicine as well.

 “Miracle Cure” Soup